-First, please note as of fall and winter 2013 this website is UNDER DEVELOPMENT -- portions of this site are not functional.
+First, please note as of 2015 this website is UNDER DEVELOPMENT -- portions of this site are not functional.
 Feel free to explore around to see what's coming.
 We figured that instead of keeping the development process private, we'd just go public and let things fall where they may.
-Thus, if you find any useful info please enjoy, otherwise check back as I'm working on things every week.
+Thus, if you find any useful info please enjoy, otherwise check back as I'm working on things as often as possible.

 Our formatting and design is minimal at this point, and I'm sure plenty of glitches exist.
 We're taking care of all that, but the bare bones you can now get here should suffice to keep you skiing!
 This especially so with spots such as Marble, Colorado and Independence Pass.
 So enjoy, and please return often as we're working hard on adding photos, cleaning up the design, etc.

 Please no comments or complaints yet, as nearly any glitches or problems you see we are already aware of and working on.

 Important: While this is not a blog or news site, we post plenty of current Colorado backcountry skiing information over at WildSnow.com.
 For example, click here for an Independence Pass skiing specific search that'll give you dozens of articles to read.

 The back story: Around thirty years ago circa 1984, when I wrote the first words for what you would eventually read here as an online guidebook, ski mountaineering had seen a dramatic period of growth in Colorado.
 That trend has continued -- and recently accelerated.
 Now other guidebooks (and websites) have been published, terrific hut systems have been built—our sport is mainstream.
 Moreover, ski and snowboard mountaineering equipment has been vastly improved, and the skill level of people going into the mountains has grown notably.